-- A. TEACHER RECOMMENDATION from teacher, coach, supervisor or director in theatre.
-If there is no theatre instructor, then recommendation from a general school teacher, counselor or principal to determine skill level, intent, career goals, work ethic, and discipline. - B. PREPARATION FOR THE DISCIPLINE courses, lessons, experience through a preview of materials submitted by each candidate. - C. AUDITION OR PORTFOLIO REVIEW:
+- A. PREPARATION FOR THE DISCIPLINE courses, lessons, experience through a preview of materials submitted by each candidate. - B. AUDITION OR PORTFOLIO REVIEW:

-All candidates should present a heat shot/color photo and a resume that includes theatre training and roles/jobs worked on in producations.
+All candidates should present a heat shot/color photo and a resume that includes theatre training and roles/jobs worked on in productions.

-- 1. ACTING: two contrasting monologues, one song, and movement combination given by adjudocators. - 2.
+- 1. ACTING: two contrasting monologues and one song. - 2.
 COSTUME: portfolio review of designs, sketches, patterns, costumes, photographs of completed work, etc. If no materials are available, then the interview will suffice. - 3.
 DIRECTING: portfolio review of theatre materials related to student's work as a director, stage manager, or other management type work.
 Photographs and prompt books or other director script notations, production paperwork and resume, etc. - 4.
-LICENSURE: portfolio review of theatre materials related to student's work as a director, stage manager, actor, designer, or craftsperson, etc., including a resume, photographs, prompt scripts, director's scripts, designs, etc. - MUSICAL THEATRE: an audition consisting of two contrasting monologues and two songs prepared by the candidate and dance combinations provided by the adjudicators along with a resume that includes performance training and experience and an attached head shot photograph. - STAGE DESIGN/TECHNICAL: portfolio review of designs, sketches, drafting, properties, sound or lighting work, construction work, photographs, etc. If no materials are available, then the interview will suffice. - 7.
+LICENSURE: portfolio review of theatre materials related to student's work as a director, stage manager, actor, designer, or craftsperson, etc., including a resume, photographs, prompt scripts, director's scripts, designs, etc. - 5.
+MUSICAL THEATRE: an audition consisting of two contrasting monologues and two songs prepared by the candidate along with a resume that includes performance training and experience and an attached head shot photograph. - 6.
+DESIGN/TECHNICAL: portfolio review of designs, sketches, drafting, properties, sound or lighting work, construction work, photographs, etc. If no materials are available, then the interview will suffice. - 7.
 STAGE MANAGEMENT: portfolio review of theatre materials related to student's work as a director, stage manager, or other management type work.
-Photographs and prompt books or other director script notations, production paperwork and resume, etc.

-A. INTERVIEW - one-on-one conversation with judges to determine the candidate's interests, intent, career goals, and understanding of the major and its requirements, rehearsals, and production work.
+Photographs and prompt books or other director script notations, production paperwork and resume, etc. - A. INTERVIEW one-on-one conversation with judges to determine the candidate's interests, intent, career goals, and understanding of the major and its requirements, rehearsals, and production work.